Undline/UndChain/readme.md

 UndChain’s fee system reflects its core principles of digital ownership and fairness:

-1. **Partner-Set Fees:** Partners can independently set fees for services, with a portion allocated to the chain owner.
+1. **Partner-Set Fees:** Partners can independently set fees for services, with a portion allocated to the Creator.
 Validators cannot set fees.
 2. **Network Suggested Fee:** Partners can opt for a network-suggested fee based on what the UndChain protocol recommends.
 3. **Auto-Fee System:** Dynamically adjusts fees based on token value and network activity.
 4. **Fee Reduction Voting:** Users and partners can vote to reduce fees temporarily if token values become overinflated.